MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 For MS Search, if you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](./configure-connector.md#step-11-customize-the-search-results-page).

+## Limitations
+- Doesn't index blogs, attachment files, or comments.
+- Only indexes current pages; archived pages are excluded.
+- CQL[Confluence Query Language] isn't supported for Confluence on-premises howevere we support a space and page level filter

+## Troubleshooting
+After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
+To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
+You can find troubleshooting steps for commonly seen issues [here](troubleshoot-confluence-onpremises-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).